innovatrics/smartface/sfcli/README.md

 ##### HTTP

-Target HTTP API location can be defined by "--host" option.
-Default value is "localhost".
+Target HTTP API location can be defined by `--host` option.
+Default value is `localhost`.

 ```sh
 $ sfcli --host localhost